Azure/azure-powershell/src/DeploymentManager/DeploymentManager/help/Remove-AzDeploymentManagerRollout.md

 ```

 ### -Name
-The name of the step.
+The name of the rollout.

 ```yaml
 Type: System.String